niftylab/laygo2/docs_workspace/user_guide/2_examples.md

 ## Installation

+There are two ways of installing laygo2 on your environment; 1) cloning from github and 2) running pip.

-### From github repository
+### Installing laygo2 from github

-Users can easily download and install the laygo2 package by cloning its github repository by using the following command.
+Users can download and install the laygo2 package by cloning its github repository by typing the following command:

     >>>> git clone https://github.com/niftylab/laygo2.git